What Triggers Neuropathy Pain, and Can It Be Controlled?

 Many different types of medications can be used to treat neuropathy pain.

 They can be divided into three main categories: orals, topicals, and injectables.
+If you’re considering orals, you may want to explore options like gabapentin for sale, a medication known to provide relief from neuropathic pain.

 They are taken by mouth and can target pain anywhere in the body.
 Each drug works a little differently, so it is essential to talk to your doctor about which one would be best for you.